9beach/mpv-config/README.md

 C:\path-to\mpv-config-main> install.bat
 ```

 **WARNING!** My Windows machine has NVIDIA GPU installed.
-So if yours does not have it.
+So if yours does not
+have it.
 Please remove about 10 lines below `# Video` in `mpv.conf`.

 ## Lua scripts

+### copy-and-paste.lua

+This script gives mpv the capability to copy and paste file paths and URLs.

 ### on-file-loaded.lua

-I wrote this script.
-It has two functionalities:
+This script has two functionalities:

 1. Plays even in paused state when a new file is loaded.
 2. Shows OSC alwalys when an audio file is loaded.

 ### finder-integration.lua

-I wrote this script.
-It provides two script messages:
+This script provides two script messages:

-1. `reveal-in-finder` (CTRL+f/META+f) runs explorer.exe/Finder.app/Nautilus with playing
+1. `reveal-in-finder` (CTRL+f/META+f) runs explorer.exe/Finder.app/Nautilus
-file selected.
-If you want to see playing file in explorer.exe, it will
+with playing file selected.
+If you want to see playing file in explorer.exe,
-help you.
+it will help you.
-2. `touch-file` (CTRL+x/META+x) changes the mdate of playing file to current time.
-If you
+2. `touch-file` (CTRL+x/META+x) changes the mdate of playing file to current
-want to mark playing file to delete later or do something else with, it
+time.
+If you want to mark playing file to delete later or do something else
-will help you.
+with, it will help you.

 You can edit key binddings in `input.conf`.

-### modernx.lua
+### modernx-and-quotes.lua

 The original code is from [ModernX](https://github.com/cyl0/ModernX).